OmarMacPherson/Playford_2024/README.md

 # Tech Stack Used in this project

-This project harnessed a variety of modern data collection, analysis, and visualization technologies to automate and enhance the job board system for the Career Expo.
+This project harnessed a variety of modern data collection, analysis, and visualisation technologies to automate and enhance the job board system for the Career Expo.

 ![MySQL](https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)